kblise/PDAC_mIHC_paper/README.md

-# Machine learning interrogation of T cell function and spatial localization in the pancreatic tumor microenvironment in patients links biological pathways to clinical outcomes
+# Machine learning links T cell function and spatial localization to neoadjuvant immunotherapy and clinical outcome in pancreatic cancer

-This repository contains all code necessary to reproduce the results and figures of the manuscript "Machine learning interrogation of T cell function and spatial localization in the pancreatic tumor microenvironment in patients links biological pathways to clinical outcomes," which can be found as a preprint here: [TEXT TO APPEAR](HYPERLINK).
+This repository contains all code necessary to reproduce the results and figures of the manuscript "Machine learning links T cell function and spatial localization to neoadjuvant immunotherapy and clinical outcome in pancreatic cancer," which can be found as a preprint here: [TEXT TO APPEAR](HYPERLINK).
 All data, including the output of the multiplex immunohistochemistry computational imaging processing workflow for each tissue region and metadata for each patient/region, are available on Zenodo: [DOI: 10.5281/zenodo.8357193](https://doi.org/10.5281/zenodo.8357193).

 # Steps to Create Figures